Milan Puskar Stadium: Renovations

 A large new video board, measuring approximately 98 by 38 ft, was added to the north end of the stadium above Touchdown Terrace and the north end zone suites in the summer of 2017.
 It provides an additional viewing experience for fans to complement the previous board in the south end of the complex, while upping the viewable square footage by almost 86% in comparison.
 Another new field-width LED ribbon board was installed above Touchdown Terrace along with the new video board in 2017.

 For the 2020 season, a new video scoreboard replaced the 2008-era scoreboard in the south end zone.
 At 134 by 44 feet (41 by 13.5 m), the new scoreboard is 20 feet taller and 50 feet wider than its predecessor.
 Renovations in 2020 also included new ribbon boards for the east and west grandstands, as well as a new sound system with speakers throughout the stadium (replacing the previous system consisting mainly of one large speaker array in the south end zone, which suffered from balance and consistency problems).

+After the 2026 football season ends, the original 1980 press box structure will be demolished.
+Its replacement tower, incorporating a new press box and premium suite areas, is scheduled to open in time for the 2028 football season.